OctopusDeploy/docs/docs/infrastructure/deployment-targets/username-and-password.md

 ---
-title: Username and Password Accounts
+title: Username and password accounts
 description: Username and Password Accounts allow you securely authenticate with different services.
 position: 90
 ---

-A Username/Password account can be used to connect [SSH deployment targets](/docs/infrastructure/deployment-targets/linux/index.md) and services like Google Cloud Platform if you are using the [Kubernetes](/docs/deployment-examples/kubernetes-deployments/index.md) functionality in Octopus.
+A username/password account can be used to connect [SSH deployment targets](/docs/infrastructure/deployment-targets/linux/index.md) and services like Google Cloud Platform if you are using the [Kubernetes](/docs/deployment-examples/kubernetes-deployments/index.md) functionality in Octopus.

-## Enabling Username & Password Authentication on Linux {#UsernameandPassword-EnablingUsername&amp;PasswordAuthentication}
+## Enabling username & password authentication on Linux {#UsernameandPassword-EnablingUsername&amp;PasswordAuthentication}

 Depending on your SSH target machine's distribution you may need to enable password authentication.